Nether Alderley

 Nether Alderley is a village and civil parish in Cheshire, England, on the A34 a mile and a half south of Alderley Edge.
 The civil parish includes the hamlets of Monk's Heath and Soss Moss.

 At Monk's Heath crossroads, the A34 crosses the A537.
 The AstraZeneca research laboratories at Alderley Park house 260 cancer research scientists.

 At the 2011 census, the population was 665.

+Dean Green

+Dean Green (53.284°N 2.248°W) is a hamlet of the civil parish of Nether Alderley in the unitary authority of Cheshire East.

 Landmarks

 St Mary's Church, Nether Alderley, is a Grade I listed building, described by Nickolaus Pevsner as "unexpectedly and picturesquely irregular".
 Nether Alderley Mill is a 16th-century watermill owned by the National Trust and designated at Grade II*.